-An aging cop’s last chance to redeem his soured existence provides the sturdy frame for “16 Blocks,” a movie by Richard Donner that’s closer to a compact film noir than to the gimmicky entertainments of the vet director’s past.
+An aging cop’s last chance to redeem his soured existence provides the sturdy frame for “16 Blocks,” a movie by Richard Donner that’s closer to a compact film noir than to the many gimmicky entertainments of the vet director’s past.
 Told mostly in real time, pic sticks to its guns as a spare account of how a routine transport of a witness to a courtroom turns into a chaotic cat-and-mouse chase, with police criminality at its core.
 Dramatic strength of Bruce Willis playing a worn-out cop will present commercial challenges in snaring a youth-oriented opening weekend crowd, but vid should pick up the slack.

 Not that it ever rises to the level of Sidney Lumet’s Gotham police pics (“Serpico,” “Prince of the City”), but “16 Blocks” does raise the banner for the tradition of the textured urban cop drama, spurred by action but made substantial by characters at crossroads.
 Almost as a dare to auds fed on non-stop movement and thrills, Donner (with key ace collaboration from editor Steven Mirkovich) intros tale in a slow, steady rhythm, cued to the pace of fatigued cop Jack Mosley (Willis).

 Lumbering up a flight of stairs, slumping into a sofa or considering another swig of hooch, Willis’ Jack is palpably a man who’s tired of life, let alone his beat on the New York force.
 Opening scene of Jack waiting at the crime scene for detectives has nothing to do with the central story, and everything to do with setting the mood of Jack’s bedraggled existence.